OpenTechSchool/python-flask/index.md

 * [Flask Documentation](http://flask.pocoo.org/docs/) - Quickstart, User Guide and Reference.
 * [Jinja Documentation](http://jinja.pocoo.org/docs/templates/) - For the HTML templates used in Flask.
 * [Popular Web Frameworks](reference/web-frameworks.html) - Some of the more popular website platforms at the moment.
-* [Popular Databases](references/databases.html) - Common databases in use and their strengths and weaknesses.